Why Diversity Matters

-At George Mason University, the male to female student ratio is far higher than the national average of about 40:60 with a student body that is equally balanced.
+At George Mason University, the disparity between men and women on campus is far lower than the national average.
+The undergraduate student body at GMU is equally balanced.

 This university is ranked at #129 in male to female diversity nationwide.
 The undergraduate population is comprised of 12,440 males and 12,570 females.

 Explore Male/Female Diversity at GMU

 If available, the chart below includes the male to female distribution among GMU's undergraduate students.